Why Winston-Salem is one of the best places to live

 Wanna know what makes Winston-Salem a great place to live?
 Don’t take it from us, we have numbers to prove the Twin City is one of the best cities to live in America.

 With Winston-Salem constantly growing and undertaking multiple high-profile developments this year, we figured it was time to talk about what the Twin City is known for.
-Livability has ranked Winston-Salem among the top 25 best places to live in the Southeast.
-The Twin City is recognized for its quality of higher education — including top-ranking HBCU Winston-Salem State University, Wake Forest University, Salem College and UNC School of the Arts.
+Earlier this year, Livability ranked Winston-Salem among the top 100 best places to live in the nation.
+Things shook up in our education system:

 Housing affordability + living cost

-Here are some other accolades the Twin City is known for:
+Here are some other accolades the Twin City earned this year:

 More from WStoday